Constitutional Court Procedure Act

 The petition brief must be filed with the Constitutional Court in writing and include the particulars as required by this Act together with relevant evidence and supporting documents.

-Where any of the circumstances below arises, the Chamber may dismiss the petition of the preceding Paragraph by a unanimous ruling, provided that when the pleading's defects are corrigible, the presiding Justice of the relevant Chamber shall require the petitioner to rectify within a specified period of time:
+Where any of the circumstances below arises, the Chamber may dismiss the petition under the preceding Paragraph by a unanimous order, provided that when the pleading's defect is corrigible, the presiding Justice of the relevant Chamber shall require the petitioner to rectify it within a specified period of time:

 (1) the petitioner lacks the capacity to be a party;